 Participating in research comes at a cost of time, as well as other possible costs related to travel, child care expenses, costs related to buying refreshments and to take time off work, amongst others.
 Especially, but not exclusively, for those who are poor or economically disadvantaged, researchers should ensure that they do not suffer economic harms.
 This can be done by offering monetary compensation for travel, child care, and refreshment costs incurred.
 If participants have to take time off work to participate, it is ethically just to offer adequate compensation for this too.

 Note that compensation differs from inducement in that inducement through economic means encourages a participant to do something that person would not normally do.
 It may lead to a bias in recruitment.
 However, in cases where 'hard to reach' populations can only be reached by inducement, then this is regarded as an ethical way of reducing research bias.

-Details of how you will compensate those at risk of economic harm or whether you will be offering inducement and why you will do so should be included in Part 3 of the Ethics Review Form.
+Details of how you will compensate those at risk of economic harm or whether you will be offering inducement and why you will do so should be included in Part 2 of the application on URECA.

 Research participants may experience social harm in a number of ways.
 These include being stigmatised when researchers target individuals or groups that are already in a social minority, especially when other populations should also be considered, e.g., when researchers look at crime rates among black males only, or study HIV among prostitutes only (a stereotype bias).
 Social harm may arise from participants being identified by members of their own community as having been research subjects in studies on sensitive issues, e.g., a footballer, who, as a child, was sexually abused by a coach.